Localizations

 "fields": {

-// Template string is just the localization with an argument now
+// This example is just the localization with arguments

 }